top of page

 Lani

-• Nov 18, 2024
+• Nov 19, 2024

-• 4 min read
+• 5 min read

 Planning a trip to Japan and looking beyond Tokyo, Osaka, and Kyoto?
 Consider exploring Fukuoka!
 Situated in the southwest of Kyushu Island, Fukuoka is Japan's largest city on the island and ranks among the top ten most populous cities in Japan.
 Wondering if Fukuoka is worth visiting compared to Tokyo?
-We loved it and want to go back!
+Definitely, we loved it and want to go back!
 Discover our day and a half itinerary for Fukuoka below.

 Fukuoka, Japan - City View from Fukuoka Tower